 Enterprise Key Management is under controlled availability.
 To enable this feature for your account, contact Druva Support.

-If your organizational policies require you to have full control over the encryption of the data backed up by Druva inSync from the Endpoints, Enterprise Key Management is the option for you.
+If your organizational policies require you to have full control over the encryption of the data backed-up by inSync, Enterprise Key Management is the option for you.
 With Enterprise Key Management, you can use keys generated from your own AWS Key Management Service (KMS) account to encrypt and decrypt the data backed up by Druva inSync.
 This provides an additional layer of encryption over and above Druva's default data encryption.

 Enterprise Key Management is available on request, hence contact Support to acquire this feature for your account.